cisco/libacvp/README.md

 Prerequisites:
 This system assumes all dependency library paths have /include folders containing all the headers needed to properly link.
 This can be altered in the scripts if needed.

-For acvp_app, If you are using a FIPS Object Module with OpenSSL: you need a header in your /include folder that maps FIPS functions to SSL ones (for example, fipssyms.h) which is sometimes not moved to the install path from the source path by default on Windows.

 For these steps, use the Visual Studio Command Prompt for your platform (x64, x86, x86_64, or x64_86)